RyKaj/Documentation/InfrastructureArchitecture/Serverless-Architecture.md

 [Operational Best
 Practices](https://charity.wtf/2016/05/31/operational-best-practices-serverless/).)

-Stored Procedures as a Service {#ServerlessArchitecture-StoredProceduresasaService}
+Stored Procedures as a Service
 ------------------------------

 Another theme I've seen is that Serverless FaaS is "Stored Procedures as